-Multiple files can be published simultaneously from Pages by checking the box next to their name and selecting "Publish" from the blue header bar.
+To publish multiple files simultaneously, from Pages select the file checkbox and click Publish in the list header.
 Publishing a folder publishes all files inside it.
 You can't publish files that are checked out to another user or part of a workflow.

-If you don't have permission to publish pages, you see the option to Submit for Approval instead.
+If you don't have permission to publish pages, you see the option to Submit.

 Publish OptionsLink to this section

-Final check reviews your page or other file before publishing it.
-It checks the rendered version of your page: i.e., what the page looks like on the live website.
-This includes any reusable content used on the page.
-The checks are the same as those used for page check.
+Final check reviews the rendered version of your page or file (i.e., what your page looks like on your live website) before publishing it.
+Final check reviews reusable content on the page and performs the same checks as page check.

-- Output Selector: Some pages create more than one item when published, i.e. both a web page (html) and a PDF file.
-Use this dropdown to change which item is being reviewed by the checks.
+- Some pages create more than one item when published, i.e., both a web page (HTML) and a PDF file.

 - Run All: Click to run all available checks (Spelling, Links, W3C Valid, and Accessibility).

 - Spell Check Language: Select a language for the spell check.